GES

 Elements of Basic Structure

-The Constitution does not define "basic structure" — it has been identified through various judicial pronouncements.
-Elements recognized as part of the basic structure include: (a) Supremacy of the Constitution (Kesavananda Bharati); (b) Republican and democratic form of government (Kesavananda Bharati); (c) Secular character of the Constitution (S.R.
-Bommai v.
-Union of India, 1994); (d) Separation of powers between legislature, executive, and judiciary (Kesavananda Bharati); (e) Federal character of the Constitution (Kesavananda Bharati); (f) Unity and sovereignty of India (Kesavananda Bharati); (g) Individual freedom and dignity (Kesavananda Bharati, Minerva Mills); (h) Judicial review (Minerva Mills, L. Chandra Kumar); (i) Rule of law (Indira Gandhi v.
-Raj Narain); (j) Harmony and balance between Fundamental Rights and DPSPs (Minerva Mills); (k) Free and fair elections (Indira Gandhi v.
-Raj Narain); (l) Limited power of Parliament to amend (Kesavananda Bharati); (m) Effective access to justice (Anita Kushwaha v.
-Pushap Sudan, 2016); (n) Principle of equality (Indra Sawhney); (o) Independence of the judiciary (NJAC Case, 2015); (p) Powers of the SC under Articles 32, 136, 141, 142 (L. Chandra Kumar).
-This is not an exhaustive list — the basic structure doctrine is evolving, and new elements may be identified in future cases.
+The Constitution does not define "basic structure" anywhere.
+Courts identify features case by case — and the list keeps growing.
+Current catalogue: (a) Supremacy of the Constitution (Kesavananda); (b) Republican and democratic government (Kesavananda); (c) Secular character (S.R.
+Bommai, 1994); (d) Separation of powers (Kesavananda); (e) Federal character (Kesavananda); (f) Unity and sovereignty (Kesavananda); (g) Individual freedom and dignity (Kesavananda, Minerva Mills); (h) Judicial review (Minerva Mills, L. Chandra Kumar); (i) Rule of law (Indira Gandhi v.
+Raj Narain); (j) FR-DPSP balance (Minerva Mills); (k) Free and fair elections (Indira Gandhi v.
+Raj Narain); (l) Limited amending power (Kesavananda); (m) Effective access to justice (Anita Kushwaha v.
+Pushap Sudan, 2016); (n) Equality — Art 14 (Indra Sawhney); (o) Independence of judiciary (NJAC Case, 2015); (p) SC powers under Art 32, 136, 141, 142 (L. Chandra Kumar).
+This list is deliberately NOT exhaustive.
+The SC has stated that new features may be identified in future cases.
+For exams, memorize the feature-case pairs — that is what gets tested.

 Post-Kesavananda Application

-After Kesavananda Bharati, the basic structure doctrine was applied in several landmark cases.
-In Indira Nehru Gandhi v.
-Raj Narain (1975), the SC struck down the 39th Amendment (which had placed the election of PM and Speaker beyond judicial review) as violating the basic structure — free and fair elections and rule of law were held to be essential features.
-During the Emergency (1975-77), the 42nd Amendment attempted to curtail the scope of basic structure by declaring that "there shall be no limitation whatever on the constituent power of Parliament" and excluding constitutional amendments from judicial review.
-In Minerva Mills v.
-Union of India (1980), the SC struck down these provisions (Sections 55 and 4 of the 42nd Amendment) and held that the limited amending power is itself a basic feature — Parliament cannot convert its limited power into an unlimited one.
-In Waman Rao v.
-Union of India (1981), the SC clarified that the basic structure doctrine applies prospectively from the date of the Kesavananda judgment (24 April 1973) — amendments before that date cannot be challenged on basic structure grounds.
-In Kihoto Hollohan v.
-Zachillhu (1992), the SC upheld the 52nd Amendment (anti-defection law) but struck down paragraph 7 (which barred judicial review of Speaker's decisions) as violating basic structure.
+After Kesavananda, the doctrine was applied — and tested — repeatedly.
+Indira Nehru Gandhi v.
+Raj Narain (1975): the SC struck down the 39th Amendment (shielding the PM's election from judicial challenge).
+Free and fair elections and rule of law are basic structure.
+This was the FIRST amendment actually struck down using the doctrine.
+During the Emergency, the 42nd Amendment tried to override Kesavananda entirely — declaring "no limitation on constituent power" and barring judicial review of amendments.
+Minerva Mills v.
+Union of India (1980): the SC struck down these provisions (Sections 55 and 4 of the 42nd Amendment).
+The elegant reasoning: "limited amending power is itself a basic feature."
+If Parliament can make its power unlimited, it stops being a constitutional body.
+FR-DPSP balance was also declared basic structure.
+Waman Rao v.
+Union of India (1981): the SC drew a temporal line.
+Basic structure applies prospectively from 24 April 1973 (the Kesavananda date).
+Amendments BEFORE that date cannot be challenged on basic structure grounds.
+Kihoto Hollohan v.
+Zachillhu (1992): the SC upheld the 52nd Amendment (anti-defection) but struck down Paragraph 7 (barring judicial review of Speaker's decisions) as violating basic structure.

 The Ninth Schedule and Basic Structure (I.R.
 Coelho)